simon-duchastel/personal-website/content/projects/older-projects/_index.md

 [View the code](https://github.com/simon-duchastel/advent-of-code-2020)

 In 2020 I participated in the [Advent of Code (AoC)](https://adventofcode.com/2021/about).
-I didn't complete it (I got to day 11/24), but it was a fun little exercise to do after work to take my mind off things.
+I didn't complete it (I got to day 11 out of 24), but it was a fun little exercise to do after work to take my mind off things.

 My solutions weren't very clever.
 I often took the naive approach or the close-to-naive approach.
 Since I write code all day long though, it was nice to write code without consequence.
 I learned a few things:
 - how functional program with _fold()_ is supposed to work, and that I really like it.